-Quiche is essentially an custard made with milk and eggs poured into a pie crust and baked.
+Quiche is essentially a custard made with milk and eggs poured into a pie crust and baked.
 You want just enough eggs to set the milk, but not so many that the quiche becomes rubbery.
 You want a bit of wobble in your quiche as it comes out of the oven.
 Wobble means silky, melt-away custard in every bite.

-The fool-proof part comes courtesy of the French.
+The foolproof part comes courtesy of the French.
 They are masters of the quiche and long-ago settled on the perfect formula of one part egg to two parts milk.
 A standard large egg weighs two ounces and a cup of milk is eight ounces, so a good rule of thumb is two eggs per cup of milk.
-I like to bump this up a bit to make a more substantial quiche and usually go with three eggs and a cup and a half of milk in a nine-inch pie crust.
+I like to bump this up a bit to make a more substantial quiche and usually go with three eggs and a cup-and-a-half of milk in a nine-inch pie crust.

 Cheese makes a luscious custard even more luscious.
-There's no hard and fast rule here.
+There's no hard-and-fast rule here.
 Two cups of cheese makes an especially rich quiche, good for a family brunch or dinner party.
 Cut it back to a cup or so for a weeknight dinner.

 I'm always surprised by how easily a quiche comes together.
 I'm still working on my pie-crust skills, but luckily, this is maybe the one dish where the crust is secondary to the filling.
-That first bite of soft eggy custard makes all other thoughts fade away.
+That first bite of soft, eggy custard makes all other thoughts fade away.

 What is your favorite quiche?

-Makes one 9-inch pie or about 8 servings
+Makes one (9-inch) pie or about 8 servings

 What You Need

-4. Prepare the Custard Filling: Whisk together the eggs, milk, cream, and salt until frothy.
-Pour the custard into the pie crust.
+Prepare the custard filling: Whisk together the eggs, milk, cream, and salt until frothy.

-5. Bake the Quiche: Bake the quiche at 350°F for 30 to 40 minutes, until the edges are set but the quiche still jiggles a little in the center.
+Bake the quiche: Pour the custard into the pie crust.
+Bake the quiche at 350°F for 30 to 40 minutes, until the edges are set but the quiche still jiggles a little in the center.

-Quiche can be served cold, room temperature, or warmed.
+Slice and serve: Quiche can be served cold, room temperature, or warmed.
 If serving warm, heat in a 300°F oven until just warm to the touch.